-are prescription drug purchases or claims that cross different phases or parts of your Medicare Part D prescription drug plan (PDP) benefit (or your Medicare Advantage plan that offers prescription drug coverage (MAPD)).
+are single formulary drug purchases that cross different phases or parts of your Medicare Part D prescription drug plan (PDP) benefit (or your Medicare Advantage plan that offers prescription drug coverage (MAPD)) - so the cost of the purchase must be considered in more than one phase of your Part D coverage.

 The Theory of a Straddle Claim